FalloutGhoulBusta/git-scribe-ai/README.md

 **API key issues:**
 - Verify your API key is correct
-- Check your Anthropic account has credits
+- Check your Google AI account status and ensure the API is enabled.
 - Ensure you have internet connection

 **No staged changes:**